Yandex Music: History

 In June 2018, Yandex Music was launched in Armenia.
 By the time of the launch, the interface was translated into Armenian, the service’s editorial team prepared playlists with Armenian music, and daily updated charts with tracks popular in Armenia appeared on the main page.

 In October 2018, Yandex Music was launched in Israel.
 The catalog has been updated.
-Popular local artist have been added.
+Popular local artists have been added.
 The search started to understand queries in English and Hebrew.

+In 2022, during the Russian invasion of Ukraine, a number of foreign copyright holders ceased cooperation with Yandex Music, thereby users lost access to some foreign tracks, while the service suffered record losses.

 Technologies

 To form personal recommendations, the service uses artificial neural networks.
 Algorithms developed on the basis of the neural networks and similar developments of other companies allow computers to better understand how music works and to learn to perceive it in the same way as a person does.